meelgroup/ganak/README.md

 ## How to Cite
 ```
 @inproceedings{SRSM19,
+title={GANAK: A Scalable Probabilistic Exact Model Counter},
 author={Sharma, Shubham and  Roy, Subhajit and  Soos, Mate and  Meel, Kuldeep S.},
-title={GANAK: A Scalable Probabilistic Exact Model Counter},
-booktitle={Proceedings of International Joint Conference on Artificial Intelligence (IJCAI),
+booktitle={Proceedings of International Joint Conference on Artificial Intelligence (IJCAI)},
 month={8},
 year={2019}
 }